Nick

 than we do?

-you agree?
-If so, may I ask you to write to NRL to say so,
+Do you agree?
+If so, may I ask you to write

 simply asking them to listen to the practical points I would like